UIC-InDeXLab/Yarn/README.md

 python test_client.py --query "A person walking on the beach"

 # Using DALL-E for image generation
-python test_client.py --query "A person walking on the beach" --image-model dalle
+python test_client.py --query "A person walking on the beach" --image-model sd

 # Using continuous frame generation mode for more coherent sequences
 python test_client.py --query "A person walking on the beach" --frame-mode continuous